 The final close-up of Drummond – who would subsequently devote himself exclusively to art and writing (though occasionally with musical elements) – shows a man clearly feeling like a huge burden has been lifted from him; the audience – apart from classical conductor Georg Solti who had laughably walked out in ‘protest’ – simply clap out of politeness with disgusted expressions, although a longshot reveals veteran agit-prop singer-songwriter Billy Bragg applauding with great enthusiasm.
 Rarely has the distance between art and commerce been so neatly – if accidentally – encapsulated.
 It would be left to bands more willing to play the game – amongst them Blur, Suede and Pulp, who in time would all have their own hair-raising escapades at The Brits – to pick up the baton a couple of years later.

-You can get Higher Than The Sun in paperback here or from the Kindle Store here.
-You can also find another extract – this time looking at the story behind Loaded by Primal Scream – here, and an interview with me about the background to the book here.
+You can also find another extract from Higher Than The Sun – this time looking at the story behind Loaded by Primal Scream – here.

 © Tim Worthington.